 Food drives and collection, food distribution, shelter coordination, emergency utility assistance, and many other support activities on behalf of the poor are conducted by Saint Vincent De Paul Society.
 The Society depends and needs volunteers for management (officers, accounting) and for the operation of the food bank and second-hand resale store.
 Several key members are Brothers and family members of BSC.
 The Society also serves a great spiritual need for its members and supported individuals.

+The Columbian Association hosts an annual dinner for the member organizations of the GNA.
 BSC pays for a table of seats at the annual GNA Banquet.
-Homeless assistance is provided to those who are desperately in need by the GNA, a community assistance organization whose supporting members consist of many supporting businesses and charitable organizations.
-The Columbian Association hosts an annual dinner for the member organizations of the GNA.
+GNA provides homeless assistance to those who are desperately in need of community assistance, it is organization whose supporting members consist of many supporting businesses and charitable organizations in the community.
 The dinner support is provided by BSC Brothers and family member volunteers, along with AHG and other Youth Ministries of St Andrew the Apostle Parish.
 The proceeds of the dinner help maintain the Columbian Association Hall.

 BSC provides all the volunteers to serve drinks at the beer tent each September at the Sierra Vista Oktoberfest.
 This annual 3-day event provides a significant source of income for the council.
 Under management of the City of Sierra Vista, the operation incurs no financial obligation for the council, but offers a rewarding experience with the festive atmosphere and the opportunity to develop camaraderie with fellow volunteers, and to interact favorably with many members of the surrounding community.